Unlocking potential by building change capability for all

 Operational change cadence

-This refers to the capability of a business unit in operationalising change.
+This refers to the capability of a business unit in operationalising change as a part of performance management to meet organisational goals.
 This includes all facets of business-as-usual changes as well as larger initiatives.
 Critical elements of operational change cadence includes:

 – Different channels of communication and engagement

-– Effective system of supporting the implementation of learning content, including online means as well as face-to-face mediums
+– Effective structured approach or system of supporting the implementation of learning programs, including online means as well as face-to-face mediums of job training

 – Formal tracking of change capability development initiatives across operations, including change champion networks, mentoring and coaching programs, and change leadership programs